 Kaseware was founded by former Federal Bureau of Investigation (FBI) special agents who have decades of public safety as well as corporate software development experience.
 Our story begins over a decade ago at the FBI headquarters in Washington, DC.

 THE FBI’S CASE MANAGEMENT CRISIS

-In 2009, after working many cases in the field, the three were asked to represent the FBI on a large existing technology project.
-This project was building a custom case management system for the FBI.
-The three had just joined at a time when the project was struggling; it eventually stalled.
+In 2009, after working many successful years in the field, our founders were asked to assist the FBI on a large existing technology project.
+This project was to build a custom case management system for the FBI.
+The goal was to transform the Bureau’s case management system from 1980’s mainframe technology to a modern, web-enabled platform– something the agency desperately needed.
+Kaseware’s founders joined the project at a time when it was struggling and in need of a new direction.

 THE STORY OF SENTINEL

-Seeing no other alternative, Dorian, Nathan, and Scott began developing a new system.
+Seeing no other alternative, our founders began developing a new system on their own.
 They worked quietly during downtime, evenings, and weekends.
 By Spring of 2010, they presented their functioning prototype to the FBI’s CIO and other Bureau executives.
 They won enough support to continue their efforts.
-In July of 2010, the FBI issued a full stop work order to the existing project and officially sanctioned their project in October 2010.
+In July 2010, the FBI issued a full stop work order to the existing project and pivoted support to our founders’ project in October 2010.

-The three were assigned as development and deployment leads.
-Their new team only needed a handful of the best software engineers, compared with the original project’s previous pool of 350 contractors.
-The team created a scalable enterprise system with document authoring, workflow, searching, link analysis, and geospatial features.
+Our founders were assigned as development and deployment leads.
+They used a dozen software engineers, compared with the original project’s previous pool of about 350 contractors.
+The team created a scalable enterprise system with document authoring, custom workflows, complete searchability, link analysis, and geospatial features.

 OUR LEADERSHIP TEAM